Close

 Python including sequence, selection, iteration and string manipulation.

-Interactive multimedia products, students design and create a product for a given scenario, including video, sound, and animation.
+Interactive Multimedia Products, students design and create a product for a given scenario, including video, sound, and animation.

 10